 Another self-explanatory genre, architectural photography is when the main subject matter of the photograph is a building’s exterior or interior.
-These shots are accurate representations of the construction that are taken in a way that is also aesthetically pleasing to the eye.
+These shots tend to be pretty accurate representations of the construction that are taken in a way that is also aesthetically pleasing to the eye.

-Exterior shots usually use daylight to capture the building, along with nearby landscaping features.
-They can also be shot at night using ambient lighting from street lights, the lights of the building and surrounding landscape, or even moonlight.
+Exterior shots usually use daylight to capture the building along with nearby landscaping features.
+They can also be shot at night using ambient lighting from street lights, surrounding landscape, or moonlight.

-Interior shots can be complementary to exterior shots to further depict a particular architectural style, or can be used as standalone shots as well.
+Interior shots can be complementary to exterior shots to further depict a particular architectural style or can be used as a standalone.

-The world’s oldest surviving photograph is an architectural photograph taken in 1826 or 1827, making the genre one of the first types of photography to be established.
-As architectural trends have shifted and buildings of different styles have been built around the world, photographers can delve deep into this niche, focusing their efforts on a specific architectural style such as Contemporary, Tudor, Postmodern, Gothic, Victorian, Classical, and beyond.
+The world’s oldest surviving photograph is an architectural photograph taken in 1826 or 1827, making the genre one of the first genres of established photography.
+As architectural trends have shifted and buildings of different styles have been erected around the world, photographers can delve deep into this niche, focusing their efforts on a specific architectural style such as Contemporary, Tudor, Postmodern, Gothic, Victorian, Classical, and beyond.

-Taking photographs of astronomical objects like stars, planets, and meteors, celestial events like lunar or solar eclipses, and other phenomena of the night sky is called astrophotography.
-This type of photography was able to revolutionize the field of professional astronomical research as long time exposures made it possible to record images of stars and nebulae that are otherwise invisible to the human eye.
+Taking photos of astronomical objects like stars, planets, and meteors, celestial events like lunar or solar eclipses and other phenomena of the night sky all fall under the spacey umbrella of astrophotography.
+Astrophotography revolutionized the field of professional astronomical research as long-time exposures made it possible to record images of stars and awe-inspiring nebulae that are otherwise invisible to the human eye.
 Eventually, optical telescopes were designed to record light using photographic plates, essentially functioning like giant cameras.

-Photographers can use both film and digital cameras with long time exposure functions to capture these types of photos since light photons are able to accumulate over time.
-Special equipment and techniques are needed to create good shots, as is a dark, clear night sky.
-Urban areas produce too much light pollution which is why most observatories are located in remote locations.
-Amateur astrophotographers usually hope to capture aesthetically pleasing images and not necessarily scientifically useful data.
+Photographers can use both film and digital cameras with long-time exposure functions to capture these types of photos since light photons are able to accumulate over time.
+Special equipment and techniques, however, are pretty essential for capturing details so getting into astrophotography is no joke.

 Due to its unique need for particular conditions and special hardware, astrophotography is typically a subsection of amateur astronomy.
 However, photographers that have a passion for the night sky are also able to participate by getting the right equipment, using the correct camera settings, and learning a few special techniques.
 Tripods, telescopes, fixed wide-angle photographic lens cameras, tracking mounts, imaging sensors, and post-processing tools are just a few of the items needed for great astrophotography.